 Paris is home to many of the world’s top-rated schools and educational institutions.
 Expats placing their children in schools in Paris will find a high-quality and demanding level of education.
 Public schooling in France is free for expats who can provide proof of residence, and private schools and universities are often subsidised.
 Non-residents may have to pay tuition fees as the schools are financed through tax.

 Schooling in Paris is an official requirement from age six, but many parents send their children to school much earlier.
 The collèges cater for children 11 to 15 years old, with lycées for the 15 to 18-year-olds.
 The baccalaureate, or le bac, is the finishing diploma for schooling in Paris, and performance in this exam determines access to higher education.

 The schooling culture in Paris emphasises academic excellence and usually allows the teacher to preside over their domain with little input from parents.
-This may be difficult for expats to adjust to, and parents would do well to discuss these differences with their child before they enter into the schooling system.
+This may be difficult for expats to adjust to, and parents would do well to discuss these differences with their children before they enter into the schooling system.

 Public schools in Paris

 Expats legally residing in France are entitled to send their child to a public school in Paris at no cost.
-However, few expats take advantage of this option, partly because of the language barrier and partly because most expats only move to the city for a few years.
+However, few expats take advantage of this option, partly because of the language barrier and also because most expats only move to the city for a few years.

-For those looking to settle down in Paris longer term, it's worth exploring this option.
-Beyond monetary considerations, the biggest advantage of enrolling an expat child at a public school in Paris is that it allows them to become fluent in French which in turn helps them integrate into French society faster.
+For those looking to settle down in Paris for the longer term, it's worth exploring this option.
+Beyond monetary considerations, the most significant advantage of enrolling an expat child at a public school in Paris is that it allows them to become fluent in French, which in turn helps them integrate into French society faster.